NU-ACCESS/ImageJ-Photometric-Stereo-Tools/README.md

 We use ImageJ (Fiji) because it has a great user interface, its open source, and provides access to a powerful set of image processing tools that can be readily adapted for extracting surface gradients using the method of [photometric stereo](https://en.wikipedia.org/wiki/Photometric_stereo) or many other problems related to compuational imageing in cultural heritage.

-## Getting Started with the scripts
+## Getting Started with the Scripts

 Download the latest version of [Fiji](https://fiji.sc) and place the scripts into the distribution plugins folder.
 Launch Fiji.